 Gardner can speak to the media about many issues in these areas, including with regard to presidential and congressional elections, voting rights, redistricting and gerrymandering.
 Gardner is also an authority on American state constitutional law, and the principles of federalism upon which it is built.

-Gardner’s most recent books are “Election Law in the American Political System (Aspen), What Are Campaigns For?
-The Role of Persuasion in Electoral Law and Politics” (Oxford University Press) and a new revision of his “Legal Argument: The Structure and Language of Effective Advocacy” (LexisNexis).
+Gardner’s books have included, “Election Law in the American Political System,” “What Are Campaigns For?
+The Role of Persuasion in Electoral Law and Politics,” and, “Legal Argument: The Structure and Language of Effective Advocacy.”

 James A. Gardner, JD

-Bridget and Thomas Black Professor of Law
+Bridget and Thomas Black SUNY Distinguished Professor of Law, University at Buffalo School of Law

 Research Professor of Political Science, University at Buffalo College of Arts and Sciences